Raffles Family Office, His Highness Sheikh Ali Rashed Ali Saeed Al Maktoum's Private Office, And National Cooperation New Energy Sign Trilateral Mou F...

-(MENAFN- Media OutReach Newswire) First-Of-Its-Kind Partnership Harnessing the Opportunities Arising from the Tightening Economic Ties Between China and The Middle East HONG KONG SAR & DUBAI, UAE - Media OutReach Newswire - 8 February 2024 - Raffles Family Office (" RFO "), the private office of His Highness Sheikh Ali Rashed Ali Saeed Al Maktoum (" HH Private Office "), a member of a ruling Royal Family of Dubai, United Arab Emirates (U.A.E.), and National Cooperation New Energy Ltd (" NCNE ") announced the signing of a Memorandum of Understanding (" MoU ") that aims at fostering the advancement of Dubai's renewable energy infrastructure.
+(MENAFN- Media OutReach Newswire) HONG KONG SAR & DUBAI, UAE - Media OutReach Newswire - 8 February 2024 - Raffles Family Office (" RFO "), the private office of His Highness Sheikh Ali Rashed Ali Saeed Al Maktoum (" HH Private Office "), a member of a ruling Royal Family of Dubai, United Arab Emirates (U.A.E.), and National Cooperation New Energy Ltd (" NCNE ") announced the signing of a Memorandum of Understanding (" MoU ") that aims at fostering the advancement of Dubai's renewable energy infrastructure.
 The trilateral MoU is a first-of-its-kind partnership which joins forces of APAC's leading multi-family office, a ruling royal family of Dubai and a leading EV infrastructure company.
 This significant collaboration underscores a commitment to harnessing the opportunities arising from the tightening economic ties between China and the Middle East.

 The Memorandum was signed by (from right): Chi-man Kwan, Group CEO and Co-founder of Raffles Family Office, Liu Yang, Chairman and CEO of National Cooperation New Energy, and His Highness Sheikh Ali Rashed Ali Saeed Al Maktoum.